 I was struggling in the fact I’d much rather be helping others than myself.
 It was very interesting!
 It was a great lesson, but I won’t forget it.
 I just want to say that you’re not alone.
 You don’t have to solve everything for yourself.

-If you’d like some help, I’m here, available, if you’d like it.
-We can do sessions or whatever you like.
-Please don’t feel you have to struggle in your own life on your own.
+If you’d like some help, I’m here.
+Don’t feel you have to struggle in your own life on your own.